noir-lang/noir/docs/docs/getting_started/00_nargo_installation.md

 #### Building and testing

 Assuming you are using `direnv` to populate your environment, building and testing the project can be done with the typical `cargo build`, `cargo test`, and `cargo clippy` commands.
-You'll notice that the `cargo` version matches the version we specify in `flake.nix`, which is 1.71.1 at the time of this writing.
+You'll notice that the `cargo` version matches the version we specify in `rust-toolchain.toml`, which is 1.71.1 at the time of this writing.

 If you want to build the entire project in an isolated sandbox, you can use Nix commands: